dcceew-bdr/eiatest-catalogue/tests/scenarios/01-dataset-presence/README.md

 ### Description

-This scenario shows how all datasets relevant to a given area can be listed with their kind given.
+This scenario shows how all datasets relevant to a given area can be listed with their kind.

 ### Purpose